John Batdorf: Silver

-Following their breakup in 1975, he formed the group Silver, with whom he had his biggest hit, "Wham Bam" (U.S. #16, 1976).
+After the breakup of Batdorf & Rodney in 1975, he formed the group Silver, with whom he had his biggest hit, "Wham Bam" (U.S. #16, 1976).
 He sings lead on the song, which was their only hit.
-"Wham Bam" was revived by appearing in 2017's blockbuster movie, Guardians of the Galaxy Vol. 2, and had nearly 18 million plays on YouTube.
+"Wham Bam" was revived by appearing in 2017's blockbuster movie, Guardians of the Galaxy Vol. 2.
+It has nearly 18 million plays on YouTube.

-Diversification in music and other ventures
+Music and other ventures

-Batdorf has also enjoyed success as a film and TV composer with credits from Touched by an Angel, Promised Land, Book Of Days and The Best Two Years, session vocalist on several hit records and commercials, and songwriter for Kim Carnes, England Dan and America.
+Batdorf has also had success as a film and TV composer with credits from Touched by an Angel, Promised Land, Book Of Days and The Best Two Years, He has been a session vocalist on several hit records and commercials in addition to a songwriter for Kim Carnes, England Dan, and the band America.

 Batdorf & McLean

-In 1997 he formed Batdorf & McLean with Michael McLean, with whom he had collaborated earlier as arranger and vocalist, and they released an album, Don't You Know.
-In 2012, the two teamed up to make Soundtrax2Recovery.
+In 1997 Batdorf formed Batdorf & McLean with Michael McLean, with whom he had collaborated earlier as arranger and vocalist and they released an album, Don't You Know.
+In 2012, the two made Soundtrax2Recovery.

-Batdorf & Rodney reunion and later solo career
+Batdorf & Rodney reunion and then solo career

-In 2006, he released the solo album Home Again, reuniting him with Mark Rodney on some of the tracks.
-The album features many Batdorf & McLean compositions.
-Since that release John has released, Old Man Dreamin’, One Last Wish, Beep Beep, Next Stop Willoughby, Me And My Guitar, Last Summer, An Extraordinary Ordinary Life and his latest 2022 release, Side II.
+In 2006, Batdorf released a solo album, Home Again, reuniting him with Mark Rodney for some of the tracks.
+The album has several Batdorf & McLean compositions.
+Since the release, Batdorf has released Old Man Dreamin’, One Last Wish, Beep Beep, Next Stop Willoughby, Me And My Guitar, Last Summer, An Extraordinary Ordinary Life, and his most recent 2022 release, Side II.